eslint/eslint/docs/developer-guide/working-with-plugins.md

 };
 ```

 To use the rule in ESLint, you would use the unprefixed plugin name, followed by a slash, followed by the rule name.
-So if this plugin were named `eslint-plugin-myplugin`, then you would set the environment in your configuration to be `"myplugin/dollar-sign"`.
+So if this plugin were named `eslint-plugin-myplugin`, then in your configuration you'd refer to the rule by the name `myplugin/dollar-sign`.
+Example: `"rules": {"myplugin/dollar-sign": 2}`.

 ### Environments in Plugins